gao-hongnan/omniverse/README.md

 provides a containerized environment for building and serving the Jupyter Book website.

+> [!WARNING] This section is only tested on macOS Ventura 13.4.1.

 First, ensure you are in the root directory of the repository, if not, change directories to the root directory: